NorwegianVeterinaryInstitute/NVIpackager/README.md

 To install (or update) the `NVIpackager` package with vignettes, you will need to first install some additional R-packages needed for creating the vignettes.
-Check README to see which vignettes are available and eventually install the packages: `rmarkdown`, `knitr`, `R.rsp`, and `NVIrpackages` (from GitHub) if they are missing.
-To install the package with the vignettes, run the following code:
+Check README below in the section [Vignettes](#vignettes) to see which vignettes are available.
+To install the package with the vignettes, first install the packages: `knitr`, `rmarkdown`, `R.rsp`, and `NVIrpackages` (from GitHub) if they are missing.
+Then run the following code:

     remotes::install_github("NorwegianVeterinaryInstitute/NVIpackager",
         upgrade = FALSE,